zezo6208/x2-pro/README.md

 # x2-pro
-How to install rum, bot and recovery files from the same recovery device.
+How to install rom, boot.Img and recovery.img files from the same recovery.img device.
 I cannot access the device and I cannot define it on fastboot
+Please how work